Detailed step-by-step instructions and lots of great tips for making delicious, smooth and creamy crustless keto

 As for the crust, if you want one, the crust I used in this gluten-free pumpkin pie is wonderful.
 You could probably replace the honey with a low carb sweetener.

 As I’m sure you know, baking a cheesecake has its unique challenges – mainly that cheesecakes tend to crack as they cool, and sometimes while they bake.
 Here are a few tips for preventing those unsightly cracks.

 1. Take your time

 So 6 hours have passed before you can put the cake in the fridge!
 Then you need to refrigerate it overnight, and preferably for 24 hours.
 Cheesecakes are NOT quick recipes.
-Well, except for this keto microwave cheesecake, which is not true cheesecake but is very tasty and ready fast.
+Well, except for this keto microwave cheesecake, which is not a true cheesecake but is very tasty and ready fast.

 2. Bring all the ingredients to room temperature